danthegoodman1/VirtualQueues/README.md

 ### Offset topic

+The offset topic is used to track the virtual offsets of the virtual consumers of virtual queues.

 The offset topic (env `KAFKA_OFFSET_TOPIC`) should have **the exact same number of partitions as the data topic always**.

 ### Partitions topic